Does Pay-for-Performance SEO Really Save You Money?

 Content quality is the name of the game when it comes to SEO success.
 Your content should be unique, fresh, and valuable to your client.
 This can take a lot of time if you’re doing it yourself.
 If you’re looking for good writers, you get what you pay for.
 Cheap labor typically means cheap results.

 It’s a good practice to spend 25-30% of your marketing budget on content marketing.
-B2B Content Marketing research shows that 43% of marketers allocate between 10% and 50% of their budget to content marketing.
-That’s a lot of money.
+B2B Content Marketing research shows that the majority of marketers allocate between 10% and 49% of their budget to content marketing.
+That’s a lot of money that can generate revenue.

 It doesn’t matter how confident pay-on-results SEO agencies are about their pricing model.
 Requiring no initial investment is risky business.
 If you want quality content and services, you have to do your research before choosing an SEO company.
 Paying the agency from the start is like giving them a handshake.
 You understand that you’re getting what you pay for, and the agency understands that they have an obligation to provide the services promised.
 Otherwise, who knows how your content is being produced or who is producing it.